 Per visit deductible: Every time you visit a provider(doctor, hospital, lab or any other medical facility), you will have to pay the deductible before the insurance company starts paying anything for the covered medical expenses.

+Per policy period deductible: You have to pay the deductible only once during the entire policy period, no matter how many times you get sick or injured during the policy period.
 E.g., Visitors Care from IMG has a per policy period deductible.
-If you initially bought insurance for 3 months with a $50 deductible and then you renew for another 2 months, in case you get sick or injured for covered medical expense, you will have to pay the deductible once in the first 3 months, and if you again got sick in 4th or 5th month, you will have to pay the deductible once again during those 2 months.
+If you initially bought insurance for 3 months with a $50 deductible and then you renew for another 2 months, in case you become sick or injured for covered medical expenses, you will have to pay the deductible once in the first 3 months, and again if you became sick in the 4th or 5th month, you will have to pay the deductible once again during those 2 months.

-E.g.; Atlas America from HCCMIS has an annual deductible.
+Annual deductible: No matter how many times you get sick or injured during an entire year for covered medical expenses, you have to pay the deductible only once in a year.
+E.g.; Atlas America from Tokio Marine HCC - MIS Group has an annual deductible.
 It is a renewable plan for durations as little as 5 days.
 If you take a $100 deductible, and renew the plan on a monthly basis, you have to pay the deductible of $100 once during the year.
 This is the best type of deductible.

 No matter which type of deductible it is, you have to pay that first before the insurance company starts covering anything.
 This is somewhat similar to car insurance.
 In regular domestic insurance that you may have through your employer, whenever you visit a doctor, you pay a co-pay and the deductible is only for major things like hospitalization, surgery etc. Short term plans such as visitors insurance work differently.

 I see that after I pay the deductible, I still have to pay 20% of the medical expenses up to $5,000 in many plans, that is up to $1,000 out of my pocket if the expenses are more than $5000.
 Is there any insurance that would cover me 100%, if I get sick?

 When you visit the emergency room, the insurance company will pay up to $330 max for all the services performed in the emergency room including attending physician services, medicines, injections, x-rays, labs or any other charges in the emergency room, even if you get an itemized bill describing separate charges for the emergency room, attending physician and medicines.
 Hence, in this case, insurance company will pay a maximum $330 and you will have to pay the difference of $500. ($550 + $130 + $120 - $330.)

-Q: If I buy the visitors insurance coverage insurance for $50,000 with a $0 deductible, does it mean that, if I need to use the insurance, I don't have to pay anything and the insurance company will pay all the expenses up to $50,000?
+If I buy the visitors insurance coverage insurance for $50,000 with a $0 deductible, does it mean that, if I need to use the insurance, I don't have to pay anything and the insurance company will pay all the expenses up to $50,000?